Lauiss/onepiecedle/README.md

 ## Why Onepiecedle
-We are One piece fans since we are kids.
+We are One piece fans since we were kids.
-With the emergence of other -dle games like [Loldle](https://loldle.net) or [Pokedle](https://pokedle.net), it was an evidence for us to develop a game like this but for one piece !
+With the emergence of other -dle games like [Loldle](https://loldle.net) or [Pokedle](https://pokedle.net), it was an evidence for us to develop a game like this but for One Piece !

 ## Before using